mannycolon/ReduxCounter/README.md

 # If changes are made

-1. webpack
-2. NPM run start
-3. Navigate to localhost:8080
+1. webpack will re-bundle the app for you automatically on file save.